charlespalmerbf/charlespalmerbf/README.md

-- 👋 Hi, I’m @charleshpalmer, a Software Developer based in Southampton.
+- 👋 Hi, I’m @charleshpalmer, a Software Developer based in Southampton working for @Blue Frontier, a full service digital agency located in Salisbury, Southampton & Bristol.

 - 👀 I’m interested in
 Front-End Languages, Libraries and Frameworks, such as JavaScript & React.

 - 🌱 I’m currently learning
-Ruby/Ruby On Rails,
-Voice Recognition Platforms,
-Python Web Scrapers &
-Discord Bots
+Documentation Websites using @docusaurus.io.
+Laravel (PHP Application Framework)

 - 📫 How to reach me:
-charliehp@btconnect.com
+charliehp@btconnect.com/charlie.palmer@bluefrontier.co.uk